Scars Left by Brain Surgery – Cosmetic Considerations of Surgery

 - Possible alternatives to surgery and their effectiveness

 - Possibility of subcutaneous suturing wherever possible to minimize the scar

-- Best mix of practicality and aesthetic in choosing location of the incision.
+- The best mix of practicality and aesthetic in choosing the location of the incision.

-- Possiblity of closing the incision in many layers which minimizes the incidence of wound infection
+- The possibility of closing the incision in many layers minimizes the incidence of wound infection

 - Strict aseptic precautions to avoid infection.

 - Regulation of blood sugar levels to further avoid infection

 Make sure to talk about and understand these issues with your surgeon.
 This can go a long way in minimizing the scars left by brain surgery.